LeeCampbell/HdrHistogram.NET/README.md

 The official Java, C, and C# implementations of HdrHistogram can be found at https://github.com/HdrHistogram/HdrHistogram

 ##Why would I use it?
-You would use it to record response time for large number of measurements.
+You would use it to efficiently capture large number of response times measurements.

 Often when measuring response times, one could make the common mistake of reporting on the mean value or the 90th percentile.
 Gil Tene (the original author of the Java HdrHistogram) illustrates in numerous presentations (such as [here](http://www.infoq.com/presentations/latency-pitfalls) and [here](https://www.youtube.com/watch?v=9MKY4KypBzg)) on why this is a mistake.